Azure/bicep/CONTRIBUTING.md

   * Add the Bicep resource declaration.
   * Add placeholders for tab stops with values using `${1:foo}`.
 The placeholder text will be inserted and selected such that it can be easily changed.
 The symbolic name should be the first tab stop.
   * To add a multi-choice placeholder, the syntax is a comma separated enumeration of values, enclosed with the pipe-character, for example `${1|one,two,three|}`.
 When the snippet is inserted and the placeholder selected, choices will prompt the user to pick one of the values.
 [More info on snippet syntax](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#snippet_syntax)
   * Property placeholder values should correspond to their property names (e.g. dnsPrefix: 'dnsPrefix'), unless it's a property that MUST be changed or parameterized in order to deploy.
-In that case, use 'UPDATEME' e.g. [keyData](./src/Bicep.LangServer/Snippets/Templates/res-aks-cluster.bicep#L26)
+In that case, use 'REQUIRED' e.g. [keyData](./src/Bicep.LangServer/Snippets/Templates/res-aks-cluster.bicep#L26)

 * Add a new folder in the following directory, for an integration test that validates snippet completion: [`./src/Bicep.LangServer.IntegrationTests/Completions/SnippetTemplates`](./src/Bicep.LangServer.IntegrationTests/Completions/SnippetTemplates)
   * The folder name should match the snippet label/prefix.